hashicorp/terraform-aws-consul/modules/consul-install/README.md

 # Consul Install Scripts

-This folder contains two scripts for installing and configuring Consul:
+This folder contains scripts for installing and configuring Consul:

-1. `install-consul`: This script installs Consul, its dependencies, and the `configure-consul` script.
+1. `install-consul`: This script installs Consul, its dependencies, and the `run-consul` script.
-1. `configure-consul`: This script can be used when a system is first booting up to configure Consul so that it runs on startup and automatically finds other Consul nodes to form a cluster.
+1. `run-consul`: This script can be used when a system is first booting up to configure Consul so that it runs on startup and automatically finds other Consul nodes to form a cluster.

 Note that these scripts are designed to be modular, so they can be combined with other scripts (e.g. you could install Consul and Vault on the same server), and cross-platform, so they should work on all major Linux distributions.

-## Quick start (TODO)
+## Quick start

 The best way to install these scripts on your server is to create a [Packer](https://www.packer.io/) template:

 TODO: we need to figure out how to "package" (and write) these scripts.
 See the [Package Manager](#package-manager) section for a discussion.

 ## The install-consul script